raymondcolebaugh/raymondcolebaugh.github.io/_posts/2016-08-29-getting-started-with-jekyll-github-pages.markdown

 tags: jekyll
 comments: true
 published: true
+cta: Sign up for the newsletter here to learn more about open source web development!
 ---

 Are you are creating your personal site, but don’t want to commit to purchasing a new host to serve it from?
 Not to worry: GitHub has your back!
 Using [GitHub Pages](https://pages.github.com/), you can host your static site for free!
 This is a great alternative to a shared web host, allowing you to deploy your site with a mere git push.
 This makes it perfect for open source projects or startups on a lean budget.
 But what can I do with a static site?!
 GitHub supports Jekyll, giving your static site the flexibility a “dynamic” site might have.